Best Gospel Songs By Pop Singers (Part 1): Nearer & Pressing

 In another video after this post’s original publication, an artist named Kape does a nice version too.
 I cannot find much about him from the Internet, but he appears to be from Sweden.

-Finally, my favorite cover may be this version of “Red River Shore” by lornisply with a guy playing an electric piano in his home.
+Finally, one of my favorite covers is this version of “Red River Shore” by “lornisply.”
+The video features a guy playing an electric piano in his home.
 He has a good voice and seems to connect to the song.
-And there is something about the simple weariness of the performance of the melancholy song that makes it believable.

 I know nobody matches the Bob Dylan version, but which cover version do you like best?
 Leave a comment.